 Founder, Sandra Dorst, knows well about change and acceptance.
-Diagnosed with Antisynthetase Syndrome (ASS) at the age of 38, Sandra found herself suddenly confronted with an extremely rare and chronic autoimmune condition.
+Diagnosed with Anti-Synthetase Syndrome (ASS) at the age of 38, Sandra found herself suddenly confronted with an extremely rare and chronic autoimmune condition.
 This disease targeted and compromised her lungs, muscles, joints, and skin.
 For Sandra, a happily married mother of three young children, this diagnosis meant life as she knew it would never be the same.
-It meant a future of scheduling endless medical visits, lugging oxygen tanks, and enduring doses of prednisone, which promised the uncomfortable side effects of weight gain, hair loss and high risk for other medical issues.
+It meant a future of scheduling endless medical visits, lugging oxygen tanks, and enduring doses of prednisone, which promised uncomfortable side effects and high risk for other medical issues.
 And, of course, it meant emotional upheaval.

 She secretly wished the diet would fail her because it's a challenging task to eliminate foods and replace them with unfamiliar ones.
 "Food is such a source of comfort for many, but for those fighting illness, it's sometimes all they have to look forward to."
 Thankfully, wishes don't always come true.
 Instead, the AIP diet turned Sandra's whole life around.

 In the beginning, however, Sandra was frustrated.
-She complained to her husband about how difficult and time consuming it was to find compliant food.
+She complained to her husband about how difficult, frustrating and time consuming it was to find compliant food.
 He suggested she be the one to create a store.
 Sandra realized her husband was right.
 Having an entrepreneurial background, extensive experience in supply-chain logistics, and knowledge of the Autoimmune Protocol diet, she knew she could do it.
-From that moment forward, she worked diligently to open the first-ever, 100% AIP compliant store.
+From that moment forward, she worked diligently to open the first store that specialized in Anti-Inflammatory Products.